oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionoke.md

 ## Step 4.
 Access Admin host

-There are cases when we would need to access the Admin host, for example to change the existing Jenkins Pipelines script files, add new ones to be persisted on the shared file system or, as we'll see in the last lab of the workshop, to clean up some resources before tearing town the WebLogic for OKE Infrastructure.
+There are cases when we would need to access the Admin host, for example to change the existing Jenkins Pipelines script files, add new ones to the shared file system or, as we'll see in the last lab of the workshop, to clean up some resources before tearing town the WebLogic for OKE Infrastructure.

 Accessing the Admin host can be done: